flyinggrizzly/nixfiles/readme.md

 if it is present, will change the packages installed to comply with allowed internal usage.
 This conditional config is pretty ugly for now, but it'll get better as I get my head more around the Nix expression language.

+## Tools for managing config

+1. `bin/link-config` makes the two foundational symlinks
+2. `bin/bootstrap` will eventually manage the whole set up and update process
+3. Zsh functions
+  - `brew-commit` updates the active Homebrew packages commit to this repo
+  - `brew-up` installs packages from Homebrew defined in `lib/Brewfile`
+  - `hu` is shorthand for `home-manager switch -b backup` to update config
+  - `he` opens the `home.nix` config for editing
+  - `nix-source-dir` reads out the content of `~/.nix-source-dir`, which is set up by `bin/link`.
+This is mostly for the dotfile tooling to use, but can be handy